 Finally, once you’ve established all of this, you must also establish a plan to continually review and update your plan as new threats emerge.
 A system built for threats of the past are exposed to those of the future – be very, very careful, and consider your application of the given solution.

 So what do you do if you’re not compliant?
 First of all, cease all data activities.
 Failing to be compliant can carry penalties of millions of dollars, and in some cases, can even include prison sentences.
 The moment you find out you are not compliant, cease data activities, even if it means subcontracting out to someone who is compliant.

 Now that you’ve paused your data processing, address the steps above.
 Go one by one, ensuring that you’re meeting both the Privacy and Security Rules, and implement your system before resuming data handling.

 Yes, you will lose money.
 Yes, you might lose clients.
 Losing a bit of money and a few clients is better than willful negligence resulting in $1.5 Million USD in fines and ten years in prison, however – so you can decide what is the greater threat.

 Implementing Proper Authorization and Authentication

 Chief of the solutions you can employ here is the use of authentication and authorization.
-At its most basic, authentication is proving who you are, and authorization is proving you have access t the materials at hand.
-Using proper systems of both can ensure that your data is unmolested by all but those who must access it, and that the data at hand is secured in compliant way.
+At its most basic, authentication is proving who you are, and authorization is proving you have to access the materials at hand.
+Using proper systems of both can ensure that your data is unmolested by all but those who must access it and that the data at hand is secured in a compliant way.